openshift-labs/learn-katacoda/servicemesh/5-advanced-routerules/5rate-limit.md

 To check the new behavior, try the microservice several times by typing `while true; do curl http://customer-tutorial.[[HOST_SUBDOMAIN]]-80-[[KATACODA_HOST]].environments.katacoda.com; sleep .1; done`{{execute T1}}

-You should see some 429 errors:
+After some seconds, you should see some 429 errors:

 ```
 customer => preference => recommendation v2 from '2819441432-f4ls5': 108